StackExchange/StackExchange.Redis/Docs/Transactions.md

 Lua
 ---

-You should also keep in mind that Lua scripting is a versatile tool for performing multiple operations as a single atomic unit at the server; since no other connections are serviced during a Lua script it behaves much like a transaction, but without the complexity of `MULTI` / `EXEC` etc.
+You should also keep in mind that Redis 2.6 and above [support Lua scripting](http://redis.io/commands/EVAL), a versatile tool for performing multiple operations as a single atomic unit at the server.
+Since no other connections are serviced during a Lua script it behaves much like a transaction, but without the complexity of `MULTI` / `EXEC` etc.  This also avoids issues such as bandwidth and latency between the caller and the server, but the trade-off is that it monopolises the server for the duration of the script.

+At the Redis layer (and assuming `HSETNX` did not exist) this could be implemented as:

+    EVAL "if redis.call('hexists', KEYS[1], 'UniqueId') then return redis.call('hset', KEYS[1], 'UniqueId', ARGV[1]) else return 0 end" 1 {custKey} {newId}

+This scrip

+Lua scripting is not currently implemented in StackExchange.Redis, but will be very soon.